PavanRangani/docs/docs/prd/task-views/money-movement.md

 ### Same Day Money Movement
 - It shows buckets: Overdue & Today
 - When user opens this view from Saturday & Sunday, it shows Saturday & Sunday task in Today bucket.
 - Consider a task having 2 subtasks.
-Subtask 1 is overdue and Subtask 2 due date falls in `Today` bucket.
-So when user opens this view, this task will appear only in the "Overdue" bucket and it shows only subtask 2.
+Subtask 1 is overdue and Subtask 2 due date falls in the `Today` bucket.
+So when a user opens this view, this task will appear only in the `Overdue` bucket and it shows only subtask 1.
 - When a user opens this view from `Saturday` and `Sunday`, it will show same-day tasks.